 Using the Capture Wizard, browse and select your reference machine’s virtual hard disk file.

-Choose a name and location for saving your .WIM file (Microsoft’s standard format) and the specific image.
+Choose a name and location for saving your .WIM file and the specific image.

-3. Download model-specific driver packs from SmartDeploy’s library
+3. Download prebuilt driver packs from SmartDeploy’s library

-SmartDeploy uses WMI queries to deploy only drivers specific to each hardware make, model and OS version.
+SmartDeploy uses WMI queries to deploy only drivers specific to each hardware make, model, and operating system version.

 4. Create an answer file to automate deployment